Tango Dancing Polyrhythm/Rubato Style

 2) Give follower oral instruction.
 Violation of milonga etiquette and never helps, even when follower explicitly asks for instruction (speaking from experience here).
 I never use this option.

 3) Grip follower tightly and thus force her to follow.
 Only works for skilled followers who are initially confused by rubato style dancing and merely need to be alerted to pay closer attention.
 With such skilled followers, only necessary to use slight amount of force for brief amount of time.
 For example, if leader is dancing 3 rubato steps per measure and follower is "chasing beats", then grip her tightly for 2 off-beat steps but release grip for on-beat step (beat 1).
 Follower should get hint after 2 or so measures.
 This is my default initial option.
-If it doesn't work, use next option.
+If it doesn't work, use one of the following options.

 For those who want more than just dance partner